Tuples in Nim are sets of (optionally named) fields. | |

 # pair.first

 Tuple type definition can also explicitly define field names.
-Syntax in this case uses the tuple keyword.

 var named_pair: tuple[first: string, second: string]